sourcecrypto/sourcecrypto.github.io/toml/readme.md

 These files will have the same name as the discord channel `channel_name.toml

+Generally speaking, all of the files sitting in this directory are incomplete.
+Once complete they are getting organized into their folders.

 ### I'd like to see this project progress in the following stages:

 * note: if you're volunteering to help I won't try to micromanage you. progress is wonderful :)